scrapy/scrapy/docs/intro/overview.rst

 Walk-through of an example spider
 =================================

 In order to show you what Scrapy brings to the table, we'll walk you through an example of a Scrapy Spider using the simplest way to run a spider.

-Once you're ready to dive in more, you can :ref:`follow the tutorial and build a full-blown Scrapy project <intro-tutorial>`.

 So, here's the code for a spider that follows the links to the top voted questions on StackOverflow and scrapes some data from each page::